The Animation Process – Complete Step by Step Guide 2026

 2. Motion Graphics

-Graphic videos are the ultimate animation style if you want to give movement to text, numbers, charts, and symbols.
+This is the ultimate animation style if you want to give movement to text, numbers, charts, and symbols.
 It’s the go-to option to communicate hard data in a clear and dynamic way or create overlays for live-action videos.
-They might look simple at first glance, but they’re actually very complex to make and there are even motion graphics companies specialized in producing them.

 .able explainer video by yum yum 1 7